tansu-io/fly-tigris-demo/README.md

 Secrets are staged for the first deployment
 ```

-Some secrets have been created, which you can verify with
+Some secrets have been created, which you can verify with:

 ```shell
 fly secrets list